Royal Greenhouses of Laeken: Royal Botanic Collection

-Famous is the Royal Botanic Collection, with old plants from Africa and various species of flowers which are cultivated inside the royal greenhouses for use at court.
-Though the current collection has lost many cultivars since the death of Leopold II, the collection is still famous.
-In 1909, there were 314 species of camellias in the royal collection, with more than 1000 plants.
+The Royal Botanic Collection is home to old African plants and various species of flowers, which are cultivated inside the royal greenhouses for use at court.
+Though the collection has lost many cultivars since Leopold II's death, it is still famous.
+In 1909, the royal collection contained 314 species of camellias, with over 1,000 plants.
 Today, only 305 remain.
-The camellias are the world's largest and oldest collection in a greenhouse.
-The orange tree collection of Leopold II was renowned with 130 trees aged 200 to 300 years, and one even 400 years old.
-In the 1970s, only 45 trees were still alive.
+This is the world's largest and oldest collection of camellias in a greenhouse.
+Leopold II's orange tree collection was also renowned, with 130 trees aged 200 to 300 years, and one even 400 years old.
+By the 1970s, however, only 45 trees were still alive.